205「呼びさます一人の敵も心せよ一を以て万に当たるぞ丈夫の道。」- 植芝盛平

 Instrumental 以て.
 Treating 以て as an instrumental postposition (‘by / with’) matches kanbun reading conventions summarized in classical grammar handouts and reference grammars.

 Aikidō ethics & tactics.
-The formula 「一を以て万に当たる」 appears in Aikidō statements of practice: train so a single centered principle (posture, breath/axis) addresses attacks from all directions.
-Tada Hiroshi explicitly frames this as the path where “from the One, myriad methods arise,” linking technical development to mental clarity.
+The formula 「一を以て万に当たる」 appears in aikidō statements of practice: train so a single centered principle (posture, breath / axis) addresses attacks from all directions.
+Tada Hiroshi explicitly frames this as the path where “from the one, myriad methods arise,” linking technical development to mental clarity.

 Religious vocabulary.
 Ueshiba’s language is saturated with Shintō / Ōmoto motifs (kotodama, cosmic unity of “one and many”).
 Religious-studies surveys (Hardacre) and detailed studies of Shintō terms (Bocking) help contextualize this inclusive, cosmological rhetoric that informs the dōka.